 The night continued as we called up each CitiPhone winner to receive their award.

-I got the biggest & warmest smile from each recipient.
+I got the biggest & warmest smiles (and a number of hugs) from the CitiPhone award winners.

 We took our pictures & I was just worried that my chest was protruding way too far & possibly blocking out the recipient.